Saracens club on the road

-There would be ups and downs during the clubs stay in Hertfordshire.
-Many coaches came into the club and some failed to deliver success, and some came mighty close.
+There would be ups and downs during the clubs stay in Hertfordshire, with many coaches coming into the club, some failed to deliver success, and some came mighty close.
 The club’s Heineken Cup run in the 2007/2008 season under the tutelage of Alan Gaffney would be one of the happier memories of the clubs stay at the home of the Hornets.

 So then the move to the club’s current home in NW4, Allianz Park.
 The move to Barnet is one of a series of markers in the evolution of Saracens.

-A transition which started with the appointment of South African Brendan Venter - and an influx of playing talent from his home nation and huge emphasis on producing local talent - as director of rugby in 2009 and his eventual handing over of power to Mark McCall culminated in that maiden Premiership crown and was to be repeated in 2015.
+A transition which started with the appointment of South African Brendan Venter as Director of Rugby in 2009, an influx of playing talent from his home nation, a huge emphasis on producing local talent and his eventual handing over of power to Mark McCall culminated in that maiden Premiership crown which went on to be repeated in 2015.

 Before the move to Allianz Park, Saracens took ‘home’ games to Brussels’King Baudouin Stadium, where they defeated French giants Racing Metro 92 in European Rugby’s first ever game in Belgium.
 Sarries flexed their muscles in Brussels that day, beating the Top 14 side 30-13 in front of a bumper 18,212 crowd.